Chapter 11:

 That has to be it.

-His hair was as black as the night’s sky; his eyes were a blood red colour and their shape reminded him of Eris’s.
-The strangest change, however, that he hadn’t even realised himself until now was what had happened to his body.
+His hair was as black as night; his eyes were a blood red colour and their shape reminded him of Eris’s.

-He had become taller and more muscular than he had been before.
+He had become taller and more muscular.

-However, even with those changes, David could still recognise his face and body as his own.
 The faint scars on his arms and legs from when he’d hurt himself when he was a kid, the painful looking white tissue above his heart where the burglar had stabbed him, and his face, even with his new eyes, still looked like him.

 There’s still a bit of me left in here.